dtcenter/METcalcpy/docs/Users_Guide/aggregation.rst

 location of input and output data.
 The structure is similar to the original Rscript template from which this Python implementation was derived.

-Use the same PYTHONPATH defined above to ensure that the agg_stat module is found by the Python import process.
+**NOTE**: Remember to use the same PYTHONPATH defined above to ensure that the agg_stat module is found by the Python import process.